furqan41/RT_1-ASSIGNMENT_2/README.md

 	return true;
 }

-his function also creates the server's response to the client's request; in particular, the response consists of the float containing the value of acceleration (the value of the global variable wich increment velocity).
+This function also creates the server's response to the client's request; in particular, the response consists of the float containing the value of acceleration (the value of the global variable wich increment velocity).